pkozul/ha-tts-bluetooth-speaker/README.md

 #    cache_dir: /tmp/tts    # Optional - make sure it matches the same setting in TTS config
 ```

-I then added a simple automation to test it out:
+Below is a simple automation to test out the TTS Bluetooth speaker component:

 ```
 automation: